kylelangille/portfolio-project/README.md

 ## Future Plans

 - Minimalism is (mostly) easy, but making a minimalist yet aesthetically engaging design is profoundly more challenging.
-I would like to add some more "flair" to the individual sections while still embracing the overall minimalist approach of the overall design.
+I would like to add some more "flair" to the individual sections while still embracing the minimalist approach of the overall design.
 Once I know what that looks like for this project, I'll let you know 😄.
-- I intent to break my soft "no routing" rule to implement a page for my CV that is a viewable and downloadable .PDF file.
+- I intend to break my soft "no routing" rule to implement a page for my CV that is a viewable and downloadable .PDF file.
 - Adding more robust projects that better showcase my abilities.
   - Currently, all of the showcased projects were originally built before enrolling in the Concordia Bootcamp.
 While I am still proud of them (to some extent...)
 I have grown more as a developer since building them, and as such they do not fully demonstrate my abilities as a developer.